ece362-purdue/proton-labs/lab4-adc-dma/README.md

 >
 > Therefore, **keep track of the sources you used to find the answers**, and keep in mind that the only acceptable sources are the RP2350 datasheets, SDK functions, or register manipulations found as a result of diving into those functions.

-Use the Hardware APIs documentation (detailed in the Raspberry Pi Pico extension menu) to configure the ADC to **perform a single-shot conversion** on Channel 5.
+Use the Hardware APIs documentation (detailed in the Raspberry Pi Pico extension menu) to configure the ADC to **perform a single-shot conversion** on ADC Channel 5.
 You'll need to appropriately configure the pin associated with the channel, which can be done with functions in the ADC Hardware API as well, but you will be asked to explain what registers they modify, so keep track of those.

 Implement the functon `init_adc` in your code file, and call it in `main` to configure the ADC on Channel 5.

 Implement the function `read_adc` that will **start** a single-shot conversion, wait for the ADC to be ready again, and then return the ADC result.

+If not already uncommented, uncomment the STEP2 define at the top of the `main.c` file to run the portion of `main` relevant to this step.
 In `main`,  we call both these functions for you, read the result, print it to the console, and sleep for 100 ms before calling `read_adc` again.
 Upload and monitor your code, and turning the potentiometer should show a value between 0 and 4095 printed to the console.
 (Remember to comment out the call to `autotest()` in `main` so that you can see the output.)

+Once it works, based on your code and the function implementations, answer the following questions:

+2.1: What register(s) did you change to configure a GPIO pin to be used as an ADC input?
+2.2: What register(s) did you change to configure the ADC to use Channel 5 for sampling?
+2.3: What bit did you set to start a single-shot conversion?
+What bit did you check to see if the conversion was complete and the ADC was ready again?

+Note that for the ADC values to print out to the console, we're only using a carriage return (`\r`) to overwrite the previous value, followed by a **flush** of the standard output stream, `stdout`.
+This is done to avoid printing a new line every time, which would make the output unreadable.
+We'll tackle this more in the UART lab.

 > [!IMPORTANT]
 > Show your TA that turning the potentiometer varies the value printed to your Serial Monitor within the range 0-4095.
 (If it's a bit lower than 4095, that's okay - the potentiometer or breadboard connections may not be perfect.)